Miserlou/RJModules/README.md

   * FFTTuner - FFT / Tuner
   * VCWidener - Use the Haas effect to widen two inputs
-  * BPM - Dial in a pulse to a specific beats per minute.
-Also VC-able and "reset"-able.
   * Sidechain - Lower the volume of A based on B.
   * VCDryWet
   * DubEcho - Two delays and a spring.